WordPress Plugins For Managing WordPress Post Revisions

 For more details, go here: Optimize Database after Deleting Revisions Plugin For WordPress

-In addition to performing tasks such as removing redundant revisions of pages and posts and checking if the database needs cleaning and optimization, this plugin also lets you perform database maintenance tasks such as:
+In addition to performing tasks such as cleaning unnecessary page and post revisions and checking if your database tables need cleaning and optimization, WP Optimize also lets you do the following:

 - Option to add or remove link on WP admin bar